Find the perfect pumpkin at a farm near you.

 Plumper Pumpkin Patch

 Plumper Pumpkin Patch is one of my favorite farms to visit in the fall.
-It has more of a small farm feel and a quaint, fun setting for families and groups of friends to enjoy.
-It offers a pumpkin patch, hay rides, play area, tube slides, farm animals and a farm store.
+It has more of a small farm feel in a fun setting for families and groups of friends to enjoy.
+It offers a pumpkin patch, hay rides, play area, tube slides, farm animals, pumpkin and apple cannons, and a farm store.

 It’s located at 11435 NW Old Cornelius Pass Rd in Portland.
-Visit Plumper Pumpkin Patch’s website.
+Learn more about Plumper Pumpkin Patch’s fall activities.